duyapat-christony/duyapat-christony.github.io/_posts/grade-7/quarter-1/2024-11-03-solving-exterior-angle-and-adjacent-interior-angle.md

 ---

+### Example 5

-**Example 5:** If m∠9 = 40°, find the measure of m∠10, given that ∠9 is an exterior angle and ∠10 is an adjacent angle.
+If m∠9 = 40°, find the measure of m∠10, given that ∠9 is an exterior angle and ∠10 is an adjacent angle.

 **Solution:** Since ∠9 and ∠10 are supplementary angles, they must add up to 180°.